kala13x/slog/README.md

 ```c
 slog_init("filename", "slog.cfg", 1, 3, 1);
 ```
 Function parses config file, reads log level and save to file flag from config.
 First argument is file name where log will be saved.
 Second argument conf is config file path to be parsedand.
 Third argument is log level, if you will not initialize slog, it will only print messages with loglevel 0.
-Fourth Afgument is log to file level and fifth argument is thread safety flag (1 enabled, 0 disabled).
+Fourth Argument is log to file level and fifth argument is thread safety flag (1 enabled, 0 disabled).

 ### Config file

-Log level and log to file flags can be parsed from config file.
+More configuration options can be parsed from config file.

+If the conf is NULL the default values are set.
+Values from the config file override the defaults.

 Example of config file:
 ```